-All Designated Veteran staff members are required to have annual Assessment Policy Update training.
+All Designated Veteran staff members are required to have annual Assessment Policy Update training whenever there is an update training.
 If Veteran staff does not receive the Update AP Training by the end of the second quarter, he/she will be suspended from administering any assessment, and will be required to attend a Full Assessment Policy training the following year in order to be in compliance and continue as an administrator of a specific assessment.